gotthardp/lorawan-server/doc/ADR.md

 Note this functionality must be also enabled in the device, which is indicated by the *Use ADR* parameter.

-## Automatic ADR

-The server calculates an average RSSI and SNR for the last 20 frames received.
- * The *Data Rate* (Spreading Factor) is defined so that the LoRa demodulator SNR for the target *Data Rate* matches the observed average SNR.
- * When the highest *Data Rate* is reached, the *Power* is decreased, so the RSSI stays above -110 dbB, which is an expected sensitivity for the highest rate.

-## Manual ADR

-### Device Configuration
+## Device Configuration

-For each OTAA device you can define which ADR parameters shall be requested when the device joins the network:
+For each OTAA device you can define what ADR parameters shall be requested when the device joins the network:
  - **Set ADR** can be used to request or disable ADR for this device;
  - **Set Power** defines the power (in dBm) to be requested;